henry-luo/mark/docs/mark-syntax.md

 - Strings can split across multiple lines.
 - String can also be triple-quoted with single or double quote character, similar to Python or Scala.
   - The quoted sequence of characters is arbitrary, except that it may contain three or more consecutive quote characters only at the very end.
 Escape sequences are not interpreted.
 - Unlike JSON string, control characters, like Tab and Line Feed, are allowed in Mark string.
 Actually, all Unicode characters are allowed in Mark string, just like JS string.
-Only ", ' and \\ need to be escaped.
+Only double-quote ("),  single-quote (') and back-slash (\\) need to be escaped.

 ### 3.4 Numbers